Vanguard (microkernel): V messaging semantics

 A key concept to almost all microkernels is to break down one larger kernel into a set of communicating servers.
 Instead of having one larger program controlling all of the hardware of a computer system, the various duties are apportioned among smaller programs that are given rights to control different parts of the machine.
 For example, one server can be given control of the networking hardware, while another has the task of managing the hard disk drives.
 Another server would handle the file system, calling both of these lower-level servers.
 User applications ask for services by sending messages to these servers, using some form of inter-process communications (IPC), in contrast to asking the kernel to do this work via a system call (syscall) or trap.

 Under V the IPC system appears to be conceptually modeled on remote procedure calls (RPC) from the client application's perspective.
 The client imported an interface definition file containing information about the calls supported by the kernel, or other applications, and then used this definition to package up requests.
 When called, the kernel would immediately take over, examine the results, and pass the information off to the right handler, potentially within the kernel.
 Any results were then handed back through the kernel to the client.

-In general terms, the operation of the system as it appears to the client application is very similar to working with a normal monolithic kernel.
+The operation of the system as it appears to the client application is very similar to working with a normal monolithic kernel.
 Although the results passed back might come from a third party handler, this was essentially invisible to the client.
 Servers handling these requests operated in a similar fashion to the clients, opening connections with the kernel to pass data.
 However, servers generally spawned new threads as required to handle longer-lasting requests.
 When these were handled and the responses posted, the thread could be de-allocated and the servers could go into a receive mode awaiting further requests.

 In contrast, most microkernel systems are based on a model of asynchronous communications, instead of synchronous procedure calls.
 The canonical microkernel system, Mach, modeled messages as I/O, which has several important side-effects.
 Primary among these is that the normal task schedulers under Unix-like systems will normally block a client that is waiting on an I/O request, so in this way the actions of pausing and restarting applications waiting on messages was already built into the underlying system.
 The downside to this approach is that the scheduler is fairly heavyweight, and calling it was a serious performance bottleneck and led to extensive development efforts to improve its performance.
 Under the V-System model, the message passing overhead is reduced because the process scheduler does not need to be consulted, there is no question as to what should next be run, which is the server being called.
 The downside to the V approach is that it requires more work for the server if the response may take some time to process.